Unifying and benchmarking state-of-the-art quantum error mitigation techniques: State-of-the-art error mitigation methods

 \subsection{Virtual Distillation}

-Virtual distillation (VD)~\cite{koczor2020exponential,huggins2020virtual} uses $M>1$ copies of a noisy state $\rho$ corresponding to a quantum circuit $U$ to obtain expectation values of an observables X for a purer, ``distilled'' state.
-VD mitigates its expectation value by computing
+Virtual distillation (VD)~\cite{koczor2020exponential,huggins2020virtual} takes a slightly different approach than ZNE and CDR.
+While the former suppresses error via post-processing, VD attempts to mitigate the effect of noise coherently.
+Specifically, let us denote by $\rho$ the noisy state obtained at the output of the circuit of interest $U$.
+In VD, one uses $M>1$ copies of a noisy state $\rho$ to obtain expectation values of an observable of interest $X$ for a purer, ``distilled'' state.
+Specifically, VD mitigates the expectation value of $X$ by computing the quantity